 Regulation 102 Excess Contributions Account

-Where your current contribution rate(s) differs to the rates available under the previous scheme rules (i.e. 2.5%, 5%, 8% or 11%), the excess contributions will be refunded to you as part of your Regulation 102 benefit.
+If a member's contribution rate(s) is different to the rates available under previous scheme rules (i.e. 2.5%, 5%, 8% or 11%), the excess contributions will be refunded to them as part of any Regulation 102 benefit.
 This account represents the accumulation of excess contributions plus earnings calculated using the Defined Benefit Earning Rate.

 Regulation 102 Pension Multiple

-Your Regulation 102 Pension Multiple is used to calculate your Retirement pension benefit in accordance with former scheme rules as prescribed by the repealed
+The Regulation 102 Pension Multiple is used to calculate a Retirement pension benefit in accordance with former scheme rules as prescribed by the repealed

 Retirement Benefits Act 1982.

-Your Regulation 102 Pension Multiple is calculated as your contributory service (in years and days) multiplied by the Accrual rate that corresponds to your contribution rate (during that period of contributory service) multiplied by your employment percentage (for the period).
-These multiplications are repeated and accumulated for each distinct period of contributory service whenever there is a change in your contribution rate, accrual rate, employment percentage or contributory service.
+The multiple is calculated as contributory service (in years and days) multiplied by the accrual rate that corresponds to the contribution rate (during that period of contributory service) multiplied by the employment percentage (for the period).
+These multiplications are repeated and accumulated for each distinct period of contributory service whenever there is a change in contribution rate, accrual rate, employment percentage or contributory service.
 The Regulation 102 pension multiple is subject to a maximum of 0.66667.

 The Accrual Rate varies for different member contribution rates, as shown in the table below: